k-taiga/sample-amazon-bedrock-agentcore-onboarding/03_identity/README.md

 ---

-**Next Steps**: Integrate identity-protected agents into your applications using the patterns demonstrated here.
+**Next Steps**: Integrate identity-protected agents into your applications using the patterns demonstrated here, or continue with [04_gateway](../04_gateway/README.md) to expose agents through MCP-compatible APIs.